adamsilver/fdpb/03-book-a-flight.md

 <div aria-live="polite" role="status"></div>
 ```

 The `role="status"` and `aria-live="polite"` attributes tell screen readers to announce the content when it changes, but only after the user stops typing — otherwise it would interupt them.
-Both attributes are functionally equivalent but both are included as some screen readers don't recognise `role`.
+Both attributes are functionally equivalent but are included as some screen readers don't recognise `role`.

 Next we need to enrich the text box with some Javascript events.
 Let's run through the main interactions now.
 First we need to listen to the text box `keyup` event.